kubernetes/enhancements/keps/sig-node/20191025-image-pull-progress.md

 - **How can an operator determine if the feature is functioning properly?**

-  Image pull progress should be exposed via events in the configured intervals.
+  Image pull progress should be exposed via the custom resource in the configured intervals.

 - **What are the service level indicators an operator can use to determine the health of the service?**

-  The kubelet is reporting a prometheus metric for the number of failed calls to the new CRI API method or failed event deliveries.
+  The kubelet is reporting a prometheus metric for the number of failed calls to the new CRI API method or failed resource updates.
 The SLI will correlate to the aggregation of this metric for all nodes.

 - **What are reasonable service level objectives for the feature?**